 Illuminating Surgery’s Brilliant New Frontier

-The OnLume Imaging System Illuminates Critical Anatomy in Real-Time During Surgery to Optimize Precision.
+The OnLume Imaging System Illuminates Critical Anatomy in Real-Time During Surgery to Improve Surgical Precision.

 The fluorescence image quality generated by the OnLume Imaging System is grounded by a robust and growing body of science that has informed rigorous research and development; these advancements have the end goals of improved patient outcomes, increased procedural efficiency, and fewer surgical complications.